xuanwang91/xuanwang91.github.io/_teaching/2021-winter-MGTA415-Unstructured-Data.md

 Your lowest (of four) homework grades is dropped (or one homework can be skipped).

 - **[HW1: Text Pre-processing and Classification](https://www.dropbox.com/sh/1los3z5ab72wfxo/AAAusUYo-P0rbkqKkzDqM-J_a?dl=0) (8%).** This homework mainly focuses on the impact of the pre-processing on the classification results.
-- **HW2: Word Embedding and Neural Language Models (8%).** This homework mainly focuses on trying out the word embedding and neural language models (e.g., BERT using HuggingFace).
+- **[HW2: Word Embedding and Language Models](https://www.dropbox.com/sh/8fkackwzkcd2zfu/AAD4tG-TWpiYV_UWCaFDectna?dl=0) (8%).** This homework mainly focuses on trying out the word embedding and n-gram language models.
 - **HW3: Phrase Mining (8%).** This homework mainly focuses on phrase mining applications and future work.
 - **HW4: Weakly Supervised Text Classification (8%).** This homework mainly focuses on weakly supervised aspect classification and opinion summarization.